aleksandar-code/Battleship/documentation/documentation.md

 ### Gameboard

-Fill documentation before continuing to code

-- Goal:
+- Goal: Place ships, rotate ships, receive attacks, hold ship object inside a node, the board has 10x10 nodes.
-- Input:
+- Input: User clicks the gameboard dom.
-- Output:
+- Output: A ship is placed, rotated, bombed, or missed.
-- Steps:
+- Steps: Create a node system, a node should have x and y coords, ship object or empty object, bombed boolean,

 ### Ship